 The Titan Fitness open trap bar offers a heavy-duty design for anyone looking to add versatility to deadlifts, lunges, shrugs, and farmer’s carry exercises.
 The open-ended design allows you to easily walk in and out of the bar.
 Plus, you can utilize the built-in bar jack for quick, easy, and safe loading of weight plates.

-If you’re looking for a bar simply to pull on and you want the most rigid open trap bar at an affordable price, the Titan Open Trap Bar is the best choice for your home gym.
+To me, the Titan Open Trap Bar is the pinnacle of luxury.
 I trained with this bar for a month before writing our Titan Open Trap Bar review, and it’s one of the strongest trap bars I’ve used, and as a plus, it comes with a Goldilocks level of knurling—the cross-hatch pattern on the handles.
 This is a bar that’s designed for pulling.

 Beginners be warned: This is a bar designed to be used in heavy situations, and that’s true even before you load weight plates onto the bar.
 A standard trap/hex bar is around 55 pounds, but this one is 65.
 The heavier starting weight also means it might not be the best choice for pressing movements.
 I personally prefer a lighter starting weight to avoid overloading my shoulder, but you might prefer or need a heavier starting weight.